phil65/monomi/docs/extensions.md

 !!! note
     Since **JinjaRope** already provides a lot of filters etc out-of-the-box, it is recommended to assign a custom prefix to additional filters / tests.

+As an example, [MkNodes](https://phil65.github.io/mknodes) provides an entry point to add a large amount of Markdown filters to the environment.